 The villagers have traditionally used mangrove wood as a building material or for cooking.
 And over time, the village has partially expanded on their adjacent mangrove area due to population increase and the need for space.
-Despite a one time replanting effort led by the Indonesian Department of Forestry in 2015, large areas still remain available for mangrove rehabilitation in Ansas.
+Despite a one-time replanting effort led by the Indonesian Department of Forestry in 2015, large areas remain available for mangrove rehabilitation in Ansas.

-While mangroves are protected by Indonesian law, this is rather hard to police and it is difficult to apply the law where mangroves are the main sources of subsistence survival for adjacent poor people and communities.
+While mangroves are protected by Indonesian law, this is rather hard to police.
+It is difficult to apply the law where mangroves are the main sources of subsistence survival for adjacent poor people and communities.

-Even if they know how destructive it is, they may not be able to think about mangroves preservation.
-Local people and communities might just sell mangrove lands to investors in fisheries, oil and gas, or for rice production, in exchange for increased nutrition and health care or the construction of a school.
+Even if they know how destructive it is, they may not be able to think about mangrove preservation.
+Local people and communities might sell mangrove lands to investors in fisheries, oil and gas, or rice production in exchange for increased nutrition and health care or the construction of a school.

-A multifold approach is necessary to address the nexus which exists between poverty and deforestation.
+A multifold approach is necessary to address the nexus between poverty and deforestation.
 It all starts by employing people to plant.
 Employees will earn a regular income to replant the mangroves, which will benefit the whole community.
-Then it is important to find ways to reduce fuel wood consumption and ways to create a circular economy linked to the mangroves.
-The problem of deforestation will neither be solved overnight nor by replanting trees only.
+Then it is important to find ways to reduce fuel wood consumption and create a circular economy linked to the mangroves.
+Deforestation will not be solved overnight or by replanting trees only.

 The Yapen Mangrove Restoration Project began on December 1st, 2019.
-A minimum of 500,000 mangrove trees will be planted the first year.
-The project will also be planting at least 10% agroforestry trees (5) beginning in the second year, to take the pressure off the mangroves.
+A minimum of 500,000 mangrove trees will be planted in the first year.
+The project will also be planting at least 10% agroforestry trees (5) beginning in the second year to take the pressure off the mangroves.

-Planting will occur on land under communal ownership with 22 employees chosen among the local community.
-Eden Reforestation Project has already identified a first site that requires an estimated 1 million mangrove trees, covering about 66 hectares.
+Planting will occur on land under communal ownership, with 22 employees chosen from the local community.
+Eden Reforestation Project has identified a first site that requires an estimated 1 million mangrove trees, covering about 66 hectares.